HEADINGTON, OXFORD

 In 1966 Sandfield Cottage was demolished, Horwood Close was built on its grounds, and Oxford United acquired a new entrance from the London Road.

-In 1970 the bowling green was sold to the Bowls Club, and the charity Headington Sports Ground Ltd was wound up.
-The right to enforce the important covenant that was designed to safeguard the Manor Ground as a permanent Headington sports facility thus passed into the hands of the Bowls Club.
+In 1970 the bowling green was sold to the Bowls Club, and at this point the charity Headington Sports Ground Ltd was wound up.
+The right to enforce the vital covenant designed to safeguard the Manor Ground as a permanent sports facility for the people of Headington thus passed into the hands of the Bowls Club.

 In 1995 Oxford City Council granted permission to the club to build a new stadium at Minchery Farm, and work started the next year, but then came to a two-year halt through lack of funds.

-In November 2001, as a result of a planning enquiry, a Government Inspector granted permission to Firoka to build a hospital and 87 flats on the site, whereupon Kassam sold the Manor Ground to the Nuffield Nursing Trust for £12m.
-Building work started in mid–2002 on the new Acland Hospital.
+In November 2001, following a planning inquiry, a Government Inspector granted permission to Firoka to build a hospital and 87 flats on the site, whereupon Kassam sold the Manor Ground to the Nuffield Nursing Trust for £12m.
+Building work started in mid–2002 on the new Manor Hospital, which replaced the Acland Hospital on the Banbury Road.

-The appeal for funds made by the Headington Recreation Ground Committee in 1913 for the original sports ground (the predecessor of the Manor Ground that Stephen Road now occupies) is reproduced below.
-Many of these sentiments could still be expressed today.
+The appeal for funds made by the Headington Recreation Ground Committee in 1913 for the original sports ground now occupied by Stephen Road is reproduced in full below.
+The original leaflet is available in the Bodleian Library: GA Oxon c.317

 Headington and Highfield Recreation Ground